BranTheBrooks/snake-javascript/README.md

 # snake-javascript
-The popular computer game "Snake" implemented in JavaScript
+The popular game "Snake" implemented in JavaScript